HBDK/prty-fast/README.md

 **Note: I am not a Python programmer, and this program is primarily AI-generated.
 The program should never be exposed publicly, and running it is entirely at your own risk.
 Use caution and discretion when handling sensitive information.**

-prty-fast is a FastAPI-based service for sending notifications using configurable templates.
+prty-fast is a FastAPI-based service that transforms JSON webhooks into ntfy notifications using configurable Jinja2 templates.

 ## Introduction

-prty-fast allows you to define message templates using Jinja2 syntax and send notifications using those templates.
-The service is intended for internal use and should not be exposed to the public internet.
+prty-fast allows you to define message templates using Jinja2 syntax and send them to ntfy for notifications.
+The service is intended for internal use and should not be exposed publicly.

 ## Features